 No. If anything, I play a Dickensian version of myself.
 My intention is to bring the story to life as Dickens himself might have done, but I don’t become Charles Dickens.
 This helps to strip away any theatrical artifice, and keeps the story fresh, resonant and immediate.

 Why should I see this version instead of any other stage or film version?

 Would you prefer to read a Harry Potter book, let’s say, or to see the movie?
 What Dickens does is trigger the imagination through his prose, imagery and characterizations, which in turn can take you places you never could go if the work was done for you.
-What’s more, the Harry Potter books were written to be read; A Christmas Carol was written to be performed – narrated in the first-person – hence, the “carol” in the title.
+What’s more, the Harry Potter books were written to be read; A Christmas Carol was written to be performed – narrated in the first-person – and there is a wonderful musicality to the language, rhythm and tone of the experience - hence, the “Carol” in the title.
 It is story-telling at its very best.

-This will be your tenth year at Olney; how does the production change from year to year?
+This will be your 10th year at Olney; how does the production change from year to year?